Quantcast

 Bernhardt’s CEO: ‘Furniture is a fashion business’

 Bernhardt has outlived multiple world wars and economic turmoil, and even produced its own currency during the Great Depression—and is still going strong today.
-Founded by John Mathias Bernhardt in 1889 in Lenoir, North Carolina, the company started out as a commercial bedroom furniture maker and has since grown into a high-end design company.
+Founded by John Mathias Bernhardt in 1889 in Lenoir, North Carolina, the company started out as a dining room furniture maker and has since grown into a high-end design company.
 Alex Bernhardt Jr., the founder’s great-grandson, never expected he’d join the family business until a crossroads in his real estate career led him to finally jump on board in the mid-1990s.
 Like all the Bernhardts who led the company before him, he started out working every production job in the factory.
 “It was incredibly valuable for me to understand how those guys in the plant felt about life, about jobs and the creation of furniture—and how to actually put the stuff together,” he tells host Dennis Scully on the latest episode of The Business of Home Podcast.
 “Certainly, as I’ve gotten more involved in the furniture design, that experience of being hands-on, making things in the factory, has always stayed with me.”

-Since 2009, Bernhardt Jr. has served as president and CEO, leading the company away from its roots in the commercial market by embracing interior designers. “[Originally], we really didn’t welcome everybody to our showroom,” he says.
+Since 2009, Bernhardt Jr. has served as president and CEO, leading the company away from its roots in the retail market by embracing interior designers. “[Originally], we really didn’t welcome everybody to our showroom,” he says.
 Opening its doors to more of the industry required the brand to add more capacity for product development, increase its customization capabilities and enhance departments that handle customer service and shipping. “[Interior designers] allow us to push the design so much more than if we were just selling to department stores and retailers,” he says.
 “The interior design world is the ultimate aspirational stakeholder we work with.”

 Elsewhere in the episode, Bernhardt Jr. discusses what it’s like to collaborate with RH, why he’s not stressed by dupes, and why furniture is, above all, a fashion industry.